Money BasicsManaging Money

 You need to evaluate your discretionary expenses too.
 Discretionary expenses can be divided into two categories:

-There are nuances between obligatory spending and disposable cash.
+There are nuances between obligatory spending and disposable cash, and the most essential tip to avoid debt is to understand these.
 For instance, you might get the newest smartphone on a monthly installment and tag it under obligatory spending.
 But if you still have a fully functional smartphone with great features, then you don’t need a new one.
 This means it’s more apt to put it under disposable cash.

 4. Spend within your discretionary budget